lukeburns/strategies/README.md

 # strategies

 *strategies* is a coordination game server.
 As long as the server is hosted by a party trusted not to obstruct games, steal player information, or be hacked by someone who will, players can create and coordinate on programmable strategies.
-Game strategies are executed on the server, with access to player authorized information required for strategy execution.
+Strategies are written, then uploaded to the server by players, and players can choose to follow someone else's strategies, fork a strategy, or invite others to follow their strategy.

 ## Prospective uses:

-- crowdfunding strategies
+- crowdfunding
-- escrow strategies
+- escrow
-- money distribution strategies
+- money distribution
 - smart contracts
-- credit exchange strategies
+- credit exchanges

 ## Example: